-The proposed development entails a number of listed activities which require a Basic Assessment Process.
+The proposed development entails a number of listed activities, which would normally require a Scoping & Environmental Impact Reporting process, but due to the project falling within a legislated REDZ, only requires a Basic Assessment Process.
 Such a process must be conducted by an independent EAP.
 Cape EAPrac has been appointed to undertake this process.
 The figure below depicts a summary of the Basic Assessment process.